3 Killers among us

 Colibacillosis

-Also called coliforminfection.
-A disease caused by the bacteria Escherichia coli.
+Also called coliform infection, this disease is caused by the bacterium Escherichia coli.

 • Sepsis